Vogel, Slovenia: Family Ski Guide

 If I'm bringing kids aged 6 to 14, I'm booking Hotel Bohinj with the ski package and not thinking twice.
 The bundled lift passes, the ski bus, the wellness center for end-of-day recovery, the breakfast buffet that means nobody's hangry before first tracks.
 You save on logistics, you save on stress, and the location by the lake gives you options on non-ski days.

-The on-mountain properties are genuinely special for a night or two.
+The on-mountain properties are special for a night or two.
 But for a full family week, the valley delivers more flexibility at Slovenian prices that still feel like something the rest of Europe hasn't figured out.

 - Pro tip: Parking at the cable car base station in Ukanc is free during winter, so valley-based families driving to the gondola pay nothing beyond fuel.
 That's not the norm in the Alps.